creativeprojects/resticprofile/README.md

 # Warnings from restic

 Until version 0.13.0, resticprofile was always considering a restic warning as an error.
-This will remain the default settings.
+This will remain the **default**.
-But this version introduced a parameter to avoid this behavior: considering a restic warning as a success.
+But the version 0.13.0 introduced a parameter to avoid this behavior and consider that the backup was successful instead.

+A restic warning occurs when it cannot read some files, but a snapshot was successfully created.

 ## no-error-on-warning